 This scene, which is rendered all the more powerful through the wistful and evocative John Williams underscore, lays out a backstory so rich that, in the imagination of the audience, its potential seems unlimited.
 This scene provides more than just exposition and explanation.
 It is our entry point into the expansive world of Star Wars, a world that could sustain

 not just two sequels, but also an unlimited amount of books, games, and other

 media.
 The dialogue in this scene is not arcane or paper-thin, and the

 delivery by Alec Guinness is neither wooden nor stiff.
 This scene fully engages

 the mind and draws the audience into the film as active participants, which is

 exactly what we go to the movies for.

 The vast universe suggested by this scene, and many others like it throughout Star Wars, is infinitely more fascinating than the one Lucas shows us in the prequels he made twenty years later.
-Comparing the the original three pictures with the prequels that followed demonstrates the power of well placed, contextualized dialogue to paint limitless ideas in the mind of a moviegoer and how much more engaging this technique is than using a computer to paint colorful images for a passive audience to watch.
+Comparing the original three pictures with the prequels that followed demonstrates the power of well-placed, contextualized dialogue to paint limitless ideas in the mind of a moviegoer and how much more engaging this technique is than using a computer to paint colorful images for a passive audience to watch.

 Of course, I can’t blame Lucas for trying to push the